OpenStickCommunity/Hardware/OSBMX/README.md

 -  Castellated Holes = No<br/>
 - Remove Order Number = Yes<br/>
 - No advanced options<br/>

+* NOTE 1 - If you are making the v6 low profile boards that can be plugged into with quick disconnects you must use 0.6mm boards.
+These are more expensive than the normal 1.6mm boards.

 5 - Click on `SAVE TO CART`<br/>
 6 - Go through checkout process, ensure to select economic shipping to keep costs low